 Gold ETFs are held in electronic form

 Gold ETFs are held in electronic form, in a similar manner you hold shares.
 It's like a bank account where you have a balance in your account, but do not hold the money physically.
 When you want the money from your bank you withdraw the same.
 Similar is the case with Gold ETFs, where you hold 1 Unit which is equal to one gram of gold and when you want the money you sell the same.
-In the case of physical gold, you hold the gold physically.
+So, for trading in it i.e buying and selling it at a higher price you need a demat account In the case of physical gold, you hold the gold physically.

 Wealth Tax on physical gold

 Holding large amounts of physical gold will attract wealth tax, even if the same is in the form of jewellery.
 Gold ETFs do not attract wealth tax as it is a financial product.